Back to Front Brain Exercises Essential for Comprehension, Attention and Behavior

 So what types of movement will help my child with attention and focus?
 You may have already tried the exercises in our previous article, “Why Crossing the Midline Helped this Child Listen to his Teacher,” to help the right and left brain work together for retention.
 In this article, because we want to directly target the parts of the brain used for attention, focus and comprehension, these activities will include back to front exercises helpful for those areas.

 Before we get started, just remember attention and focus is the ability to coordinate the back and front areas of the brain.
 Children who are weak in these areas tend to show signs of attention disorders and may also have trouble comprehending what they read or comprehending instructions that are given to them.
 When we close the gaps in these areas, it allows children to begin retrieving information (for example, facts from their reading assignment) and expressing the information they receive (for example, writing down what they learned from their reading assignment).
-The exercises will help free your child from their “fight or flight” mode, which will be discussing in greater detail in future articles.
+The exercises may help free your child from their “fight or flight” mode.

 Back to Front Exercises